Learning outside the classroom.

 At BU Law, we believe a great deal of learning happens outside the classroom—we encourage students to enjoy their legal studies, to expand intellectually and personally and to participate in student organizations, extracurricular activities, community service and other activities that enrich student life.
 Even our facilities contribute; the new Sumner M. Redstone Building is purposefully designed to facilitate learning and promote community.

 You have many options to pursue your individual interests outside of class.
-Join some of the 30-plus interest-centered student organizations; apply for one of six student-run scholarly journals; or volunteer at partner legal service organizations, such as Kids in Need of Defense (KIND).
+Join some of the 30 interest-centered student organizations; apply for one of six student-run scholarly journals; or volunteer at partner legal service organizations, such as Kids in Need of Defense (KIND).
 LLM students are invited to join any of BU Law’s student organizations.
 Every year, student-led organizations plan conferences on cutting-edge legal topics and frequently invite notable speakers to the School to discuss current law-related issues.

 There are a number of conferences and lectures held throughout the academic year that bring to campus leading legal minds from around the country to discuss current law-related topics.
 Graduate student activities include a Law and Economics Seminar, LLM Discovery Series, and the LLM Colloquium: Topics in American Law.